 dip pa (comm dance)

 An ex-Limelight student herself, Hannah began full-time dance training in 2013 through the Whitireia Performance Centre in Wellington.
 Here she completed her training in Jazz technique, Jazz performance, Ballet, Contemporary, Tap, Hip Hop, Conditioning, Ballroom, Partnering, Singing, Acting, Anatomy & Nutrition and Dance History.
 Graduating in 2015 with a Diploma in Performing Arts (Commercial Dance), she returned to Hamilton in 2016 to begin teaching at Limelight, and has taught in all various styles through out her time.
-She currently teaches Jazz, Lyrical, Tap, Hip Hop and the NZAMD Stretch, Leap, Spin syllabus.
+She currently teaches Jazz, Lyrical, Tap, Hip Hop and Junior Open Jazz.

 Hannah has recently taken her own choreography to the next level, involving herself with different schools around Hamilton to assist on the choreography for school productions.
-She is currently involved with Southwell School's Wizard of Oz and J Rock performances, and is often invited by Waikato Diocesan to guest choreograph for productions and NCEA dance assessments.
+This year she has been involved with Southwell School's Wizard of Oz and J Rock performances, and is often invited by Waikato Diocesan to guest choreograph for productions and NCEA dance assessments.

 Hannah also works as Limelight's Office Manager, and is loving the challenge of running the day to day working within the business,